 - UPSC aspirants should do a lot of writing practice before attempting the Civil services mains examination which is written in nature.

 - Aspirants should be a consistent reader of a newspaper.
-It will help a lot in enhancing the general knowledge and current affairs.
+It will help a lot in enhancing the general knowledge and daily current affairs.

 - Aspirants should be able to communicate in English very effectively.

 - Finally, UPSC aspirants should not allow anything to be a roadblock that averts you from accomplishing your goal.
 Aspirants have to overcome such obstacles and for that support of family is crucial.